 - Runs a bit hotter than the Gigabyte variant

 ASUS ROG Strix GeForce RTX 2080 Super

-If you want to have both RGB lighting and good performance, then the ASUS ROG Strix GeForce RTX 2080 Super might be an even better fit for your needs than either of the previous two models.
+If you want to have both RGB lighting and good performance, then the ASUS ROG Strix GeForce RTX 2080 Super might be a better fit for your needs than either of the prior two models.